FarronF/limerick-council-meetings/meetings/2024/05/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 18th April 2024.md

 right of way beside Barry’s garage, Lord Edward St, in Kilmallock would be advertised

-and formal consultation would take place.---
+and formal consultation would take place.
+---
  The Elected Members wished happy birthday to Noreen Ward, Murroe on her 104th

 birthday.